nklnkl/csc226-cms-api/doc/api/comment/delete.md

 ## Response
 - code: 200
-  - description: account deactivated
+  - description: comment was deleted
 - code: 401
-  - description: client not authorized
+  - description: client was not authorized
   - conditions
     - session-id account-id combo invalid
 - code: 403
-  - description: client forbidden to deactivate account
+  - description: client not allowed to delete this comment
   - conditions:
-    - target account not owned
+    - comment not owned
-    - client account inactive
+    - account inactive
     - client not admin
 - code: 404
-  - description: account not found
+  - description: the comment could not be found
-- code: 409
-  - description: account already deactivated
 - code: 500
   - description: server error